What Does Collate Mean in Printing? A Comprehensive Guide

 How to set Collation in Microsoft Word

-If you’re printing multiple copies of a document and want to ensure the pages are organized in the correct order, collating is an essential step.
+If you’re printing multiple copies of a document and want to ensure the pages are organised in the correct order, collating is an essential step.
 Here’s how you can easily set collation in Microsoft Word:

 1. Open your document in Microsoft Word.